Shiitake is a medicinal mushroom used as a natural remedy for a host of health conditions.

 Shiitake contains lentinan, a type of beta glucan (an immune-enhancing substance found in other medicinal mushrooms, including maitake).
 Laboratory research indicates that lentinan may help stimulate the immune system by triggering activity in immune cells (such as natural killer cells and T-cells).
 In a 2002 study on mice, researchers found that shiitake-extracted lentinan helped hinder the animals' development of colon cancer.

-2) Shiitake and Prostate Cancer
+2) Prostate Cancer

 For a study published in 2002, 62 men with prostate cancer took shiitake-containing capsules three times daily for six months.
 Study results showed that the disease stabilized in only four patients during the treatment period, while 23 patients experienced a progression in their prostate cancer.
 Given these findings, the study's authors concluded that shiitake extract alone is ineffective as a prostate cancer treatment.